sushilsridhar/git-commands/README.md

 ### 7. Clone a particular branch of a repository
 git clone --single-branch --branch branchName "https://giturl"
 (--single-branch flag prevents fetching of all branches)

+### 8. Stage and un-stage files
+git add . (stages all modified files)
+git add filename (stages only one file)

+git reset (unstage all files added)
+git reset HEAD filename (unstage only one file added)

+### 9. Status of files
+git status
+git status --short

+### 10. View difference between new and old changes
+git diff
+git diff --staged